-- Served as counsel to a major producer of kraft pulp and paper.
-In that capacity, we advised on Resource Conservation and Recovery Act compliance and waste management matters, including securing approvals for transportation and re-use of hazardous wastes from an out-of-state hazardous cleanup site.
+- Served as counsel to a major producer of kraft pulp and paper and advised on Resource Conservation and Recovery Act compliance and waste management matters, including securing approvals for transportation and re-use of hazardous wastes from an out-of-state hazardous cleanup site.

 - Avoided the highest penalty EPA sought at the time for alleged Clean Water Act permit violations.

 - Litigated against numerous insurance carriers and recovered funds to cover liabilities related to pulp, paper, and charcoal manufacturing operations throughout the U.S.